hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * while creating a new iobridge remember to set a read_timeout, so that read wont block indefinitely, if there is no data to read.

-    * all io bridge types may not support read_timeout (currently only network types ie tcpclient and tlsclient support it).
+    * all io bridge types may not support read_timeout (currently only network types ie tcpclient, tcpserver and tlsclient support it).

 * iobclose <iob_id>